| Sources | Summaries |

 GO

-TO Response |
+TO Response | A case

 that made the San Jose police aware of the special training needed to deal with